Conniekoh/conniekoh/README.md

 ### Hi there 👋

-A graduate student | strong passion in Data Science.
+A graduate student | strong passion in Data Analytics.

 <!--